-In order to obtain Rasch estimates for the equating items on the same scale, a concurrent calibration across the equating forms is conducted using an incomplete data matrix (Kolen & Brennan, 2004; Wingersky and Lord, 1984).
+In order to obtain Rasch difficulty estimates on the same scale for the equating items on multiple forms, a concurrent calibration across the equating forms is conducted using an incomplete data matrix (Kolen & Brennan, 2004; Wingersky and Lord, 1984).
 Figure 3.6 illustrates the incomplete data matrix for the equating forms with the equating item sets (LINK).
-Forms 1 through 4 represent forms with equating items and forms 5 through N represent forms with field-test items.
+Forms 1 through 4 represent forms with equating items, and forms 5 through N represent forms with field-test items.